mdms01/booking/doc/README.md

 * Store at GMT +0
 * As the concurrency in the booking is hard, a trade off must be put in place, compromisse the schedule flexibility with guaranteed no double bookings
 * Caching for Services and clinic timeslots are mandatory to prevent complications on booking
 * Use relational database due query capabilities even the book looks like a key value pair
+* no impose restrictions when the user can schedule

 #REST API
 #### Concerns